Philosophy (PHIL)

 Marquette Core Curriculum: HUM Expanding Our Horizons

-Interdisciplinary Studies: Environmental Studies, Environmental Ethics, Ethics, Peace Studies
+Interdisciplinary Studies: Culture, Health and Illness, Environmental Studies, Environmental Ethics, Ethics, Peace Studies

 PHIL 3370 Philosophy of Art (3 credits)